The Coral share new single ‘Faceless Angel’ and talk double album 'Coral Island

 James Skelly: “Yeah, definitely.
 That’s just engrained in you, isn’t it?
 But my dad also had a burger van when I was a kid and I used to work on it with him so we’d pop up at fairs and shows on the Wirral.
 When we were setting up in the morning you’d see everyone putting all the rides together.
 When you were at fairgrounds you’d always feel that anything was possible and something was gonna happen.
 There’s a magic there, there’s a smell there and people are coming from other places.
 You can feel it.”

 Nick Power: “They’re all places that we like as a band – especially Rhyl.
 I used to go all the time as a kid.
 The one thing that is still clear in my memory is how the waltzers had a really strict soundtrack with the likes of Joe Meek and Gene Vincent, British rock ‘n’ roll with a bit of Pink Floyd thrown in there for whatever reason.
-If you go round quite a lot of waltzers, they actually to stick to that soundtrack.
+If you go round quite a lot of waltzers, they actually stick to that soundtrack.
 It’s not the same playlist but there’s a chief DJ, who’s gotta play spooky rock ‘n’ roll on the waltzers.
 It’s like an unspoken code that none of them will break.
 Most of them are like murder ballads or songs about being haunted by girlfriends who have died in a drag race crash.”

-What’s this about the album being based Bruce Springsteen’s double album ‘The River’?
+What’s this about the album being based on Bruce Springsteen’s double LP ‘The River’?

 James: “It was, but it was also to do with Arctic Monkeys‘ last album [‘Tranquility Base Hotel & Casino’] in the sense that there was another world but it was thematic.
 I also liked [The Kinks‘] ‘Village Green’, The Ogdens and [The Beatles‘] ‘Sgt.
 Peppers Lonely Hearts Club Band’.
 A full concept album is when it goes into [The Who‘s] ‘Tommy’ or something like that.
 It’s not quite that, it’s more like a theme.

 “It originally started off as a concept that ‘Coral Island’ was a place where our ideas came together, but then it started to grow from there.
-We were like, ‘We’ve never done our ‘White Album”.
+We were like, ‘We’ve never done our ‘White Album’.
 I also saw that Springsteen documentary [The Ties That Bind] about ‘The River’ and he said the rock ‘n’ roll songs were like the bands playing on the boardwalk and the slower ones were the characters who lived in those places.
 We got this idea that Part One of our album was the soundtrack to the rides in the summer and Part Two was about the characters.”

 What gave you the idea for the book?